Bourkekev/ms3-your-recipe-hub/README.md

 I wanted my ingredients on different lines, as they are easier to read and then I could style them a bit nicer, but when my Ingredients were output it was all in what looked like one paragraph with no line breaks.
 I thought it was to do with the input field not saving the line breaks.
 But after going down the wrong path with that, it turned out the ingredients just needed the CSS property 'white-space' set to pre-wrap.

+### Delete category in modal window was deleting the wrong category.

+I wanted to warn the user about the deletion of a category by having a pop-up warning, otherwise it just happened as soon as they press the delete button.
+But when I first had the delete button in the pop-up it was deleting the first category and not the one I clicked.
+This worked fine for the delete recipe button, but that was a single page and not looping through the recipes.
+The problem was that the modal had to be inside the 'categories' loop or I could not get the category id to tell it which category to delete.
+But this then generated multiple modals with the id of 'delete-category', which is what the modal trigger (Delete button) was looking for.
+But it comes across the first `id="delete-category` which contains the first category on the page, and deletes that one.

+So my first thought was to pass the category name into the modal id so like `<div id="delete-{{category.category_name}}"`.
+However this leads to an issue where, because the category can be entered by a user, the html ID for this can have spaces and odd characters, and also might not be unique, I might have multiple categories with the same name, hence the duplicate ID issue for the modal again.

+So I knew I need something unique that users do not have control over, so the category id is what I used and it works for this modal with no duplications.

 ## Credits and References

 ### Design and Research